johnknutsonhc/Hennepin-Verified-Modules/docs/content/help-support/module-support.md

 {{% /notice %}}

-Azure Verified Modules are supported by the AVM teams, as defined [here]({{% siteparam base %}}/specs/shared/team-definitions/), using GitHub issues in the following order of precedence:
+Hennepin Verified Modules are supported by the AVM teams, as defined [here]({{% siteparam base %}}/specs/shared/team-definitions/), using GitHub issues in the following order of precedence:

 1. Module owners/contributors
 2. If there is no response within 3 business days, then the AVM core team will step in by: